twofoldg/CityGuide/README.md

 ## Overview

 CityGuide is an Android application designed to guide users about different city locations.
 Users can add city details including name, country, a brief description, population, and geographic coordinates (latitude and longitude).
-The app utilizes Google Maps API to display geographical locations of the cities.
+The app utilizes Google Maps API to display the geographical locations of the cities.

 ## Technologies Used